neurodisney/arduino_sketches/FixSimulation/README.md

 # FixSimulation

-This Arduino script provides a simple helper tool to simulate a 9 point calibration by randomly generating analog output for an X and Y position with random time intervals within the range MinFix and MaxFix and some added shot noise (noiselevel).
+In order to set up eye tracking systems the Arduino is used to simulate on a very basic level eye movements by generating an analog output within a specified range.

+## SimpleFix

+Longer fixations at a central spot with shorter random fixations in the periphery

+## NinePoin

+Randomly keeps the fixation at nine potential points.